 - 1) Survey of Regulated Water and Wastewater Utilities;

-- 2) Consumer Price Index:
+- 2) Consumer Price Index;

 - 3) Florida Price Level Index;

 - 4) Producer Price Index previously the Wholesale Price Index; and

 - 5) GDP (replacing the GNP).

-Over the years, we have rejected Survey of Regulated Water and Wastewater Utilities because using the results of a survey would allow utilities to pass on to customers all cost increases, thereby reducing the incentives of promoting efficiency and productivity.
-We have also rejected the Consumer Price Index and the Florida Price Level Index because of their limited degree of applicability to the water and wastewater industry.
+Over the years, we found that the Survey of Regulated Water and Wastewater Utilities should be rejected because using the results of a survey would allow utilities to pass on to customers all cost increases, thereby reducing the incentives of promoting efficiency and productivity.
+We have also found that the Consumer Price Index and the Florida Price Level Index should be rejected because of their limited degree of applicability to the water and wastewater industry.
 Both of these price indices are based upon comparing the advance in prices of a limited number of general goods and, therefore, appear to have limited application to water and wastewater utilities.

-The Producer Price Index (PPI) is a family of indices that measures the average change over time in selling prices received by domestic producers of goods and services.
+We further found that the Producer Price Index (PPI) is a family of indices that measure the average change over time in selling prices received by domestic producers of goods and services.
 PPI measures price change from the perspective of the seller, not the purchaser, and therefore shall be rejected.
-The bases for these indices have not changed, and the conclusions reached in Order No. PSC-2017-0480-PAA-WS continue to apply in this case.
+The bases for these indices have not changed, and the conclusions reached in Order No. PSC-2018-0612-PAA-WS continue to apply in this case.
 Since 1993, we have found that the GDP has a greater degree of applicability to the water and wastewater industry.
 Therefore, we shall continue to use the GDP to calculate water and wastewater price level adjustments.